Vsevolod Bobrov: Ice hockey

 Bobrov began playing ice hockey for CSKA a year after his football start, in 1946.
 However, due to a knee injury sustained during the football season, he missed the first season.
 His playing career in this sport lasted until 1957, with the years between 1950 and 1953 spent with VVS.
 Although football was Bobrov's first sport, his success in ice hockey was even greater.
 In 1947–48, his first season of play, Bobrov scored 52 goals in 18 games.
-In 1950, a plane crash almost killed the entire VVS Moscow team.
+In 1950, a plane crash killed almost the entire VVS Moscow team.
 Bobrov survived the crash as he overslept and travelled by rail.
 In the Soviet League, which his teams won seven times, Bobrov scored 254 goals in 130 games; he is one of three players who averaged more than a goal per game in the Soviet Championship (along with Alexei Guryshev and Viktor Shuvalov; the three were linemates).
 During his career Bobrov was known for his "timing and vision."
 Anatoli Tarasov said he "controlled the rubber," and later observed that Bobrov was "in slow motion in a way much like [Wayne] Gretzky, which could slow down the whole game and give him seemingly more time to think, to compose the next verse."
 However he did not focus on defence, and would often stay at centre ice for periods of 10 to 20 seconds.

 Internationally Bobrov played for the Soviet national team in the 1956 Winter Olympics, becoming one of the few athletes to participate in both the Summer and Winter Olympics.
 Bobrov proceeded to lead his country to the gold medal, and also won the World Championship in 1954 and 1956.
-He won silver in 1955 when his team lost to Canada, represented by the Penticton Vees, and he suffered a career-ending injury.
+He won silver in 1955 when his team lost to Canada, represented by the Penticton Vees.
+He suffered a career-ending injury in 1957.
 Overall, he scored 89 goals in 59 games for his country.
 In Russian ice hockey, his name was given to an exclusive list of players, the Bobrov Club, who scored over 250 goals during their career.

 Bobrov, who served as a player-coach in both sports during his time with VVS, would go on to coach various teams after retiring as a player in both football and ice hockey.
 In the latter, he coached the USSR in the 1972 Summit Series and then led them to the World Championship in 1974 and 1975.

 Later life and legacy

 Bobrov died in Moscow in 1979.
-He was elected to the International Ice Hockey Federation Hall of Fame in 1997, the first year it was created.
+He was posthumously inducted into the inaugural class of the IIHF Hall of Fame in 1997.
 For the greatest Russian athlete in the 20th century, Bobrov finished third behind football goalkeeper Lev Yashin and Greco-Roman wrestler Alexander Karelin.

 The Kontinental Hockey League, a Russian-based ice hockey league, has one of its four divisions named after Bobrov.